evkx/evkx.github.io/content/models/nissan/ariya/Ariya_SR/_index.md

 ## Exterior

-You can choose between 8 different paint colors when ordering this model.
+You can choose between 6 different paint colors when ordering this model.
+Additionally, you can choose between 2 wheels with sizes from 19 to 20 inches.

 The car has four regular doors and a tailgate.
-You can choose an option to have the tailgate electrical powered.
-You can also have the tailgate with a kick sensor, making it possible to open it by just kicking the foot under the tailgate.
+The tailgate is electric powered and has a kick-sensor as standard.

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
 The optional has a panoramic roof.
 You can open the panoramic roof and have the possibility to block the light with a curtain.